Dr Neha Mittal

 Neha is an interdisciplinary environmental researcher focusing on climate services and climate impacts analysis.
 Her work uses multi-disciplinary methods including participatory approaches and climate data analysis to help build a more holistic understanding of potential future climate change.
 Neha led the analysis for the CI4Tea project and is now working on a NERC SHEAR project on ‘Improving Preparedness to Agro-Climatic Extremes in Malawi’, and Integrating Lessons on Co-Production in Climate Services.

-Prior to Leeds, I worked as a Research Assistant at the Grantham Research Institute on Climate Change and the Environment, London School of Economics and Political Science, where I analysed multi-model datasets of historical and future climate projections to develop country climate briefs for Malawi and Tanzania on UMFULA project (http://www.futureclimateafrica.org/project/umfula/).
-I also worked for the WWF-UK examining freshwater management, riverine restoration and monitoring of river health through remote sensing techniques.
+Prior to Leeds, she worked as a Research Assistant at the Grantham Research Institute on Climate Change and the Environment, London School of Economics and Political Science, analysing multi-model datasets of historical and future climate projections to develop country climate briefs for Malawi and Tanzania on UMFULA project (http://www.futureclimateafrica.org/project/umfula/).
+She also worked for the WWF-UK examining freshwater management, riverine restoration and monitoring of river health through remote sensing techniques.

 <h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://environment.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>

 - PhD on climatic and hydrological extremes (Indian Institute of Technology Kharagpur)